avetharun/FabricDatapackUtils/docs/index.rst

 Introduction
 ============

 Welcome to the documentation for Fabric Datapack Utils!
-This mod is designed to enhance your Minecraft experience by adding support for various features not found in vanilla datapack commands.
+This mod is designed to modify Minecraft datapack functions and resources to help in creating large datapack projects.

 - `Overall API  </api>`_
 - `Modifications to Vanilla  </vanilla-mods>`_